kahalewai/agent-context-guard/README.md

 ## Intro

 Agent Context Guard is a runtime protection layer for AI agent markdown context files.
-Modern AI agents encode critical behavioral controls in plaintext markdown, persona definitions, tool instructions, rules, and skills.
+Modern AI agents encode critical behavioral controls in plaintext markdown: persona definitions, tool instructions, rules, and skills.
 These files are implicitly trusted, mutable at runtime, and typically unprotected.
 Agent Context Guard seals these files with cryptographic signatures, detects tampering at runtime, and ensures that only humans can approve changes.

 Agent Context Guard is intended to:
 * Seal markdown files with cryptographic hashes and HMAC signatures
-* Detect tampering; any modification to a protected file is caught immediately
+* Detect tampering, any modification to a protected file is caught immediately
-* Block unauthorized writes during agent runtime
+* Provide a library-based guard API, agents call `guard.read()` for verified access
-* Provide a proposal workflow; agents can propose changes but never approve them
+* Provide a proposal workflow, agents can propose changes but never approve them
-* Preserve human ownership; edit protected files anytime through explicit sessions
+* Preserve human ownership, edit protected files anytime through explicit sessions
+* Recover from tampering, view diffs and choose to rollback or accept changes
-* Log everything; append-only audit trail of all access, denials, and changes
+* Log everything, append-only audit trail with automatic archival failsafe
 * Integrate into CI/CD pipelines for continuous integrity verification
-* Work with any agent framework without code changes
+* Work with any agent framework via adapters or direct API

 <br>